gvwilson/sensibleadventures/nardica/nardica.md

 Wales skidded to a stop and dropped Iffy to the deck.
 "For gubbins sake tell everyone to stop throwing grenades at them!" he yelled at the Marine.
 "They're made of some kind of exothermic biomaterial---they're bombs!"
+The Marine nodded sharply and relayed the information through his helmet mike.

-Iffy grabbed his sleeve.
-"Where's Honesty?" she demanded.
-Her friend couldn't be dead---she just couldn't be.
+Iffy grabbed Wales' sleeve.
+"But where's Honesty?" she demanded.
+Her friend couldn't be dead.
+Iffy pushed the thought away in panic.
+She just *couldn't* be.

+"I don't know," Wales said, scanning the horizon.
+"Look---there!"
+He pointed.
+"What are they trying to do?"

+Iffy followed his pointing finger.
+Eight, ten---at least a dozen drones were circling in the *Guinevere*'s wake, buzzing the ship and dodging erratically to avoid fire from the Marines.

+"It's like they're waitin' fer somethin'," Iffy said.
+"More o' those jellyfish bombs maybe?"

+Wales started to shake his head, then froze and swore.
+"What?"
+Iffy demanded, but he ignored her while his lips moved silently.

+His eyes widened.
+"They're trying to draw fire from orbit," he breathed.
+"You!
+Tell Doctor Johel there's a Chinese satellite going over head in---" He hesitated. "---in six hundred and seventy seconds.
+They're trying to make a hot spot to draw its fire.
+If we're underneath them---"

+"Understood, citizen," the Marine said.
+He began speaking urgently into his helmet mike once again.

+Wales seized Iffy by the shoulders.
+"You have to get off this ship," he said, low and urgent.
+"If the Marines can't bring those things down, that satellite's going to shoot them down, and if they're above us when it does, we'll be dead in the water."

+"I ain't runnin'," Iffy said, shaking him off.
+She was about to add, and even if I was, where would I go and how, when something hauled itself over the stern railing.

-"I don't know," Wales said.
-"I didn't see what she---'ware aft!"
-He pulled her close and dropped to the deck, sheltering her with his body as something hauled itself over the stern railing.
+"Look out!"
+Wales shouted.
+He pulled Iffy close and spun around, sheltering her with his body.

 "N-n-no need for p-p-panic, citizen."
 A battered Marine hauled herself onto the ship.
-Icy water gushed out between the gaps between the armor plates of her exoskeleton.
+Icy water gushed out between the gaps between the dark blue armor plates of her exoskeleton.

 Her visor snapped up.
 Honesty looked blankly at Iffy and Wales, then at the two Marines beside the plasma gun.
 "I require medical assistance," she said calmly,